WhirligigGirl/KerbalOuterWilds/README.md

     * Ash Twin: A ball of sand with some equatorial landmasses.
 * Timber Hearth: Barren desert world with oasis-filled multi-ring impact basins.
     * The Attlerock: A brown-gray moon-like world with its backside blown to smithereens.
-* Brittle Hollow: A low-density rocky planet.
-Terrain interpretation TBD.
+* Brittle Hollow: A low-density rocky planet with jointed columnar terrain.
     * Hollow's Lantern: A volcanic moon with a molten surface.
-* Giant's Deep: A massive ocean world with swirling green clouds.
+* Giant's Deep: A massive water world with swirling green clouds.
 * Dark Bramble: An ice world with what appears to be creeping space vines.
 * The Interloper: An interstellar comet on an eccentric retrograde orbit.